 I acknowledge and thank NZ Post for their continuing support by way of their Community Post scheme.

-There have been no changes to the membership of the Board over the past year.
+There was one change to the Board over the past year.
 Els Brown replaced Echo Lillicrapp as representing the spouses of Vietnam Veterans.
 We thank Echo for her many year of service.
-Can I thank my colleague Board Members; Kate Leys, Echo Lillicrap, Louise Mullane, Peter Roberts and Keith Miller as well as Anita Killeen, our Honorary Legal Advisor, for their professionalism and support.
-I thank Perpetual Guardian (the Trustee) for all their work and their preparedness to engage constructively with the Board.
+Can I thank my colleague Board Members; Kate Leys, Louise Mullane, Els Brown Peter Roberts and Keith Miller as well as Anita Killeen, our Honorary Legal Advisor, for their professionalism and support.
+I thank too Perpetual Guardian (the Trustee) for all their work and their preparedness to engage constructively with the Board.